Lemoncode/react-lab-sessions/day-1/04-form/Readme.md

   - We have to bind a value.
   - We have to listen for any change, send the update via callback and from the container component set the value so it will flow down an update the textField.
+  - We want to control the state of the form (fields dirty, is valid, etc...), to do that we will make use of two libraries:
+     - React Final Form: control form state.
+     - Fonk: Form validation libray.

 - We will start by creating a viewModel: